polyurichard/lectures/OOD/oo.md

 ./mvnw spring-boot:run -Dspring-boot.run.profiles=mongodb
 ```

 The Inversion of Control (IoC) container in Spring Boot will instantiate the corresponding object and inject it into the application.
 This automatic creation, configuration, and injection of dependencies is handled by the Spring Framework's IoC container.
-By outsourcing the creation and management of dependencies to the IoC container,it allows developers to focus on the core functionality of their application rather than the details of object creation and management.
+By outsourcing the creation and management of dependencies to the IoC container, it allows developers to focus on the core functionality of their application rather than the details of object creation and management.
 Your application components can remain focused on their core responsibilities, leading to cleaner and more maintainable code.

-## Testing with Mock objects
+### Testing with Mock objects

-In unit testing , mock objects can be used to imitate the behavior of external dependency in a controlled manner.
-This is useful when testing functions that interact with files, databases, or external systems.
-Direct testing of functions that integrate with databases can be slow and unreliable.
+In Unit Testing, functions are tested in isolation.
+However, some functions may depend on external resources like databases, files, or external systems.
+For instance, the `GameSaver` class depends on the `Database` interface.
+However, direct testing of functions that integrate with databases can be slow and unreliable.
+Also, it may be difficult to simulate various database states (e.g. database connection failure, no more space to save data) during testing.

 The Dependency Inversion Principle (DIP) enhances the testability of the `GameSaver` class by facilitating the injection of mock database objects during tests.
+- A mock object is a simulated object that mimics the behavior of a real object in a controlled manner.
-This mock object replicates the functionality of a genuine `Database`, minus the side effects like real data storage.
-As a result, the `GameSaver` class can be tested in isolation, removing the need to set up and dismantle a real database for each test.
+- For instance, a mock object may replicate the functionality of a `Database` object to allow the testing of the `GameSaver` class without involving the setting up and tearing down of a real database.

 Let's consider the following `MockDatabase` class which simulates the error condition of failing to connect to the database.
 - The `MockDatabase` serves as a simulated `Database` object for testing.